CI-TRACS/Scientific_Workflows_and_Gateways/index.md

 By the end of this workshop, students will:

 * Have a basic understanding of scientific workflows and gateways.
-* Have a basic understanding of resources which can help them discover and develop new scientific gateways.
+* Have a basic understanding of resources which can help them discover and use new scientific gateways.
 * Have a basic understanding of how to explore and use a scientific gateway.
 This workshop will use HydroShare, a data management solution for hydrological data, models, and code.
-* Have a basic understanding of how to use HydroSHare's tools and web apps to create a data resource, carry out computational tasks on data using existing workflows, and share that resource with other researchers in the community.
+* Have a basic understanding of how to use HydroShare's tools and web apps to create a data resource, carry out computational tasks on data using existing workflows, and share that resource with other researchers in the community.